petercallsaul/My-projects/README.md

 Dusty Scrapper V2 - Complete Code Documentation
 A full-stack web application for exploring and filtering data from multiple CSV datasets with a modern, responsive UI.

-Pyle - Secure Anonymous Therapy Chat Platform Professional mental health support with military-grade encryption, complete anonymity, and AI-assisted care.
+Umatter - Secure Anonymous Therapy Chat Platform Professional mental health support with military-grade encryption, complete anonymity, and AI-assisted care.

 🏥 About Pyle